phaupt/mobileid-java/client-cxf-jaxws/README.md

 # client-cxf-jaxws
 A sample JAX-WS based client implementation that is using the Swisscom Mobile ID SOAP interface.
-Stubs were generated with Apache CXF 3.0 using the official Swisscom WSDL `mobileid.wsdl` (see details in `generateStub.bat`).
+Stubs were generated with Apache CXF 3.0 using the official Swisscom WSDL `mobileid.wsdl`.

 More GitHub samples on Mobile ID can be found at https://github.com/SCS-CBU-CED-IAM Futher information about the Swisscom Mobile ID Service can be found at http://swisscom.com/mid, i.e. you should read the Mobile ID Client Reference Guide.